Segments

-Monitors define which AI models to test and how often.
-They're the engine behind Cleotic's data collection -- each monitor runs your prompts against the AI models you've selected on the schedule you've configured.
+Segments define the scope for prompt evidence: which AI models to test, how often to run them, and what geography or language context they represent.
+They are the engine behind Cleotic's data collection -- each segment runs its prompts against the selected AI models on the configured schedule.

 Different AI models can have very different views of your brand.
 ChatGPT might mention you frequently while Claude barely knows you exist.
-A monitor lets you configure exactly which models to test and at what frequency, so you get a complete picture across the AI landscape.
+A segment lets you configure exactly which models to test and at what frequency, so you get a clear picture for a specific slice of the market.

-You can also use multiple monitors within a project to segment your monitoring -- for example, one monitor for the US market and another for the EU, or one for daily quick checks and another for comprehensive weekly analysis.
+A segment is similar to a campaign, market, or recurring research programme.
+You can use multiple segments within a project to separate your monitoring -- for example, one segment for the United States and another for the United Arab Emirates, or one for launch-campaign prompts and another for weekly category checks.

-You can create monitors during the project wizard (Step 3) or from the Monitors tab on your project page.
+You can create segments during the project wizard or from the project's Project Settings page.

 Name

-A descriptive label for this monitor (e.g., "Daily US English", "Weekly EU Spanish").
+A descriptive label for this segment (e.g., "Daily US English", "Weekly UAE English").

 Geographic context